-Northeast of San Jose, this stunning national park is a protected area within Costa Rica with dense, lush forest that will envelop you as you enter.
-It’s home to over 500 species of bird and over 150 species of mammal, including our fave howler-monkey, jaguars and raccoons, which you can try and spot on one of the many hiking trails on offer through the canopy layers.
-Bring a rain jacket because the rainforest stays wet all year round!
-And it’s worth it for the abundance of flowers, fauna and rich biodiversity that you’ll find when you visit, which is what makes it one of the best places to visit in Costa Rica.
+Northeast of San Jose, sits a stunning, protected national park in Costa Rica with dense, lush forests that will make your jaw drop you as you arrive.
+Braulio Carrillo National Park is home to over 500 species of birds and over 150 species of mammals, including our personal fave, the howler-monkey, jaguars and even raccoons, which you can try and spot on one of the many hiking trails on offer through the canopy layers.
+Just remember to bring a rain jacket because the rainforest stays wet all year round!
+But it’s worth it for the abundance of flowers, fauna and rich biodiversity that you’ll find when you visit, which is what makes it one of the best places to visit in Costa Rica.

 We drive through this enchanting side of Costa Rica on route to Tortuguero.